 This course helps prepare the student for a public health career to improve maternal and child health globally or locally.
 Part of this hybrid course will take place asynchronously on-line.
 Case studies from around the world will be the basis for critical analysis of current policies and of the evidence base for successful interventions.
 Typical issues for study include maternal mortality, contraception, safe abortion, female genital cutting, child survival, stillbirths, refugee populations, birth outcomes among immigrants to the US, sex trafficking, and toxic environmental exposures to women and children.
 All students will participate in a service-learning project related to the course content.
-No prerequisite.
-Open to non-matriculated students with instructor's approval.
+Prerequisite: HPMG 5206.